jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

     - encrypted in-flight with HTTPS and at rest with KMS
     - Long polling
         - to reduce consumer reqs
-        - poll sends response slower, waits to see if any msgs come in
+        - queue sends response slower, waits to see if any msgs come in
         - 1-20s
         - can configure at queue level
         - or ReceiveMessageWaitTimeSeconds property on message send